-All persons applying for admission to the University of Miami School of Law Juris Doctor program are required to take the Law School Admission Test (LSAT), which is administered by the Educational Testing Service at various testing centers in the United States and abroad.
-Admission is based primarily on the applicant's overall grade point average and LSAT scores.
+All persons applying for admission to the University of Miami School of Law Juris Doctor program are required to take the Law School Admission Test (LSAT), which is administered four times a year by the Educational Testing Service at various testing centers in the United States and abroad.
+Admission is based primarily on the applicant's overall grade point average and LSAT score.

 LSAC/LSAT Information Resources: